 Grapes For Cancer Prevention Explained

-Free radicals not only accelerate the signs of aging, they are also linked to cancer.
+Free radicals not only accelerate the signs of aging, but they are also linked to cancer.
 High levels of stress, poor diet, bad sleeping cycles and harmful chemicals in our system increase the risk of this disease.
 In order to combat this, you may need to reassess your lifestyle and make some changes.
 Preventing cancer is a lot easier than treating it.

-The antioxidants in wine (or grapes) is particularly effective at reducing the number of free radicals that occur in your system.
+The antioxidants in wine (or grapes) are particularly effective at reducing the number of free radicals that occur in your system.
 This helps prevent the onset of cancer by aiding in the apoptosis of harmful cells.
 They do this by strengthening your body’s natural immune system.